verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 To load the required Verrazzano images, you must do the following:

 * Download the full set of images for the Verrazzano release from the [Oracle Software Download Center](https://www.oracle.com/downloads/).
-* Extract all files from the tarball locally and follow instructions in the README file that came with the tar file.
+* Extract all files from the tarball locally and follow instructions in the README file that come with the TAR file.